China Launches Military Drills Around Taiwan Following US Arms Deal

 Record Arms Deal Triggers Response

-The sanctions follow the State Department's approval of an arms sales package worth up to $11.00 billion for Taiwan, marking one of the largest ever US weapons deals for the island.
+Both the sanctions and military exercises stem from the State Department's approval of an arms sales package worth up to $11.00 billion for Taiwan, marking one of the largest ever US weapons deals for the island.
 The package covers equipment including missiles, drones and artillery systems.

 dislike